 An Introduction to Vestibular Rehabilitation

-This class focuses on providing an excellent framework for the clinician to effectively treat vestibular disorders.
-Like all of our courses, this vestibular physical therapy continuing education course focuses on teaching clinicians to actually treat disorders in this rapidly expanding area.
-One of the strengths of this course is that it applies to clinicians without any vestibular experience, providing ample tools to treat vestibular disorders, while still maintaining the interest and expanding the capabilities of clinicians more experienced in the field of Vestibular Rehabilitation.
+This course focuses on providing an excellent framework for the clinician to effectively treat vestibular disorders.
+One of the strengths of this course is that it applies to clinicians without any vestibular experience, while still maintaining the interest and expanding the capabilities of more experienced vestibular clinicians.
 BPPV is covered at great length in this course.

 At the completion of this seminar, the participant will be able to: